alexb997/design_patterns/Creational Patterns Exercises/SingletonLoggerExample/ReadMe.md

    java -cp src Main
    ```

-This updated setup enhances the Singleton Pattern by adding multiple log modes (console, file, or both), the ability to clear logs from the file, and a timestamp for each log entry.
+This setup demonstrates how the Singleton Pattern can be used to implement a logging system with different log levels, file logging, and other useful features like log clearing and timestamping.